Chanel ready-to-wear collection: Chanel Ready-to-Wear Fall 2016 Runway Show

 The Chanel Ready-to-Wear Fall 2016 Runway Show was presented on March 8, 2016 at the Grand Palais in Paris.
 While the presentation didn't include some of the more elaborate sets that the house has been known for in recent seasons, the runway show did give every one of its 3,000 guests a gilded front seat along a 600-meter runway.
 Vogue UK described the collection as Chanel for the new generation.

 Influenced by elevated streetwear, the silhouettes were less ladylike with a utilitarian luxe, with more deconstructed and frayed pieces.
 The collection featured a leaner silhouette with suits, shrunken jackets, metallic skirts, and trench coats.
 Accessories were oversized with jeweled belt buckles, long knitted gloves, and layered pearl necklaces.
 This season's palette included white, grey, black, silver, fuchsia, and red.
 Materials ranged from tweed, jacquard, matelasse, and leather to lamé, chiffon, organza, and lace.

 Mica Arganaraz opened the presentation, which featured 93 looks.
 Edie Campbell, Sarah Brannon, Selena Forest, Natalia Siodmiak, Felice Veen, Julia Bergshoeff, Frederikke Sofie, Bhumika Arora, Alanna Arrington, Vittoria Ceretti, Gigi Hadid, Bella Hadid, and Kendall Jenner were amongst the models who also walked the show.
 Ondria Hardin closed the runway show.
-Isabelle Huppert, Jada Pinkett Smith, Willow Smith, Helen Lasichanh, Pharrell Williams, Stella Tennant, Caroline de Maigret, Inès de la Fressange, Karen Elson, Anna Wintour, Wendy Murdoch, Audrey Marnay, Thylane Blondeau, Marie-Ange Casta, Lola Bessis, Yi Zhou, Halsey, and Anna Brewster attended the show.

 Pharrell Williams told Vogue Magazine, "This show was like synchronized swimming.
 We got to experience his thoughts manifested, to have all of the models walk a half a mile was a huge proposition—but he pulled it off."

 Lagerfeld explained, "I think the dream of a lot of people is to be on the front row for once in their life.
 Because the people in row number five, they don't see the detail with half a mile of runway, but the music was made that they could walk quickly and everything; it's for a fast life, you can move, you can travel..."